JohnAng/JohnAng/README.md

 <p align="center"; color: #99bd7f;">
   I'm an aspiring computer scientist and engineer with a passion for financial markets, AI, data engineering, front/back end development, blockchain development and gaming.
-  I'm building my version of the digital world one step at a time.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+  I'm building my version of the digital world one step at a time by solving real-life problems with code.
 </p>

 ---